MaxHalford/prince/README.md

 ## Introduction

 Prince is a library for doing [factor analysis](https://www.wikiwand.com/en/Factor_analysis).
-This includes a variety of methods including [principal component analysis (PCA)](https://www.wikiwand.com/en/Principal_component_analysis) (PCA) and [correspondance analysis (CA)](https://www.wikiwand.com/en/Correspondence_analysis).
+This includes a variety of methods including [principal component analysis (PCA)](https://www.wikiwand.com/en/Principal_component_analysis) and [correspondance analysis (CA)](https://www.wikiwand.com/en/Correspondence_analysis).
 The goal is to provide an efficient implementation for each algorithm along with a nice API.

 ## Installation